Peter Chiarelli Fired By Edmonton Oilers

-The Edmonton Oilers have fired general manager Peter Chiarelli.
-In a Twitter post from TSN’s Ryan Rishaug, the Oilers have released Chiarelli after a third consecutive loss, this time to the Detroit Red Wings on Tuesday evening.
+In an announcement that came late Tuesday night, the Edmonton Oilers have fired general manager Peter Chiarelli.
+In a Twitter post from TSN’s Ryan Rishaug, it was reported and confirmed by TSN that the Oilers have released Chiarelli after a third consecutive loss, this time to the Detroit Red Wings on Tuesday evening.

 Peter Chiarelli has been fired by the Oilers.
 Done deal